With Doctors warning against so much during pregnancy, today we ask are spray tans safe during pregnancy?

 While that sounds scary, DHA is made of sugars and mineral compounds, so that would suggest that there is very little risk involved if it were to permeate your skin.

-In fact, in 2013, the March of Dimes came out in an article saying that spray tanning while pregnant is safe.
+In fact, in 2013, the March of Dimes came out in an article saying that spray tanning while pregnancy is safe.
 With such a small amount of DHA that could likely be absorbed by the mother’s skin, the risk is low that the chemical would permeate the placenta.

 You should talk to your OBG-YN before deciding to spray tan, so you are comfortable with your choice.

 If you have made up your mind and you’re planning to get a spray tan, there are some safety precautions you can take to make the process safe for your baby.

 First, call the tanning salon and make sure that they provide eye goggles and nose clips, so all your mucous membranes are covered.
 They should also provide a lotion or petroleum jelly for areas that don’t need tanning, like your lips.

 If you’re using a tanning booth versus having a stylist spray you with an airbrush, ask if it’s possible to test the spray on your skin and see if you have a reaction.